nvoitsitska-creator/PythonTGBot/README.md

 python bot.py

-Interact with your bot in Telegram to start exploring features, answering quizzes, translating text, and enjoying fun facts.
+Interact with your bot in Telegram to start exploring features, help with CV, answering quizzes, translating text, and enjoying fun facts.

 ## Features